xerohour/audiblez/README.md

 ## How to run on GPU

-By default audiblez runs on CPU.
+By default, audiblez runs on CPU.
 If you pass the option `--cuda` it will try to use the Cuda device via Torch.

 Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).